Proven-Paradox/shaper-system/Handbook.md

 If you successfully hit a target with an Elemental Attack or Spell, you may cast Ward without spending Mana or an Action.
 You may only use this Lesson once per round.

 #### Curse Resistant
 The first time you would have one of your [Buff Track](#buff-tracks) reduced each battle, ignore the effect.
-For the purposes of this Lesson, a period of 30 minutes or longer without being in mortal peril is considered a separate combat.
+For the purposes of this Lesson, a period of 30 minutes or longer without being in peril is considered a separate combat.

 #### Double Ward
 When you use [Ward](#ward), you may choose to increase the cost to 3 MP.
 If you do, you may choose a second element for which you have [Elemental Attunement](#elemental-attunement).
 The applied ward protects against both kind of damage.
 The ward is still expended after protecting against a single Ability.